Ruth Locke (1934 - 2020) - Obituary

 Ruth B. Locke

-Memorial services will be Saturday at 11:00 a.m. at the Victory Baptist Church, Mendota with Preacher Ian Rawson and Rev. Jay Miller officiating.
+Memorial services will be Saturday at 11 a.m. at the Victory Baptist Church, Mendota with Preacher Ian Rawson and Rev. Jay Miller officiating.
 Lunch will follow.
 Visitation will be one hour prior to services in the church.
-Burial will be private at Precinct Cemetery, Earlville at later date.
-Merritt Funeral Home, Mendota is handling arrangements.
+Burial will be private at Precinct Cemetery, Earlville at a later date.
+Merritt Funeral Home in Mendota is handling arrangements.

-Ruth was born April 28, 1934 in Earlville to Andrew and Bodil (Lundgren) Nelson.

-She is survived by her three daughters, Shirley (Michael) Cox, Donna (Steven) Trost and Barbara (Sally) Ridley; 8 grandchildren Tim Locke, Andrew Rawson, Ian (Stephanie) Rawson, Krystle (Tiara) Rawson, Aaron Grace, Jenna (Daniel) Hough, Brad Trost and Zac Trost and 7 great grandchildren.
+She is survived by her three daughters, Shirley (Michael) Cox, Donna (Steven) Trost and Barbara (Sally) Ridley; eight grandchildren, Tim Locke, Andrew Rawson, Ian (Stephanie) Rawson, Krystle (Tiara) Rawson, Aaron Grace, Jenna (Daniel) Hough, Brad Trost and Zac Trost; and seven great-grandchildren.

 She was preceded in death by her parents.